qcxc/Discord-quest-script-/README.md

 Open the Discord folder → find settings.json

 3️⃣ Replace Settings
-Open settings.json and replace all content with: [Google Drive link #1](https://drive.google.com/file/d/1WmIBljTjWJTPzEk-0FRhmATLEkRv3Umv/view?usp=sharing)
+Open settings.json and replace all content with: With the code I sent above

 4️⃣ Restart Discord
 Restart the app